-Step 5 If selecting HTTP/HTTPS as your copy method, in the File name section, click the Browse button to locate and select the file.
+- Step 5 If selecting HTTP/HTTPS as your copy method, in the File name section, click the Browse button to locate and select the file. - Step 6 Click Apply to save the settings.

 Back Up the Configuration

 Backing up configuration files is essential in case of product failure to minimize downtime.
 Additionally, It is recommended backing up a good known working configuration file prior to testing a new configuration on your production or testing equipment.
 After verifying the configuration changes are working as expected, make sure to apply the changes and create a new backup configuration file.